JohnScolaro/personal-website/posts/anylogic-beta-distribution-is-sometimes-wrong.md

 Look at that, the mean is a touch under 0.3.
 That's good, because according to [the beta distribution page on Wikipedia I linked before](https://en.wikipedia.org/wiki/Beta_distribution), the mean of a beta distribution is actually always α / (α + β).
 This is ~0.28 for our case here, which looks about right.

-This python code should show the same thing:
+This Python code should show the same thing:

 ```
 import matplotlib.pyplot as plt